 If you live or work in a location where neither cable, fibre or SIRO broadband has been rolled out, or you live a long way from a telephone exchange or cabinet you may want to explore wireless broadband choices in Ireland.

 Although Cork is well-served in terms of broadband options, if a certain type of broadband is not available in your area, it is likely because the broadband providers don’t have the infrastructure in place to service where you live just yet.

-With the continuing rollout of broadband from the likes of SIRO, eir and Virgin Media, it’s getting easier and cheaper than ever to access high-speed internet - so if you’re not able to avail of fast speeds just yet, hopefully they’ll be coming your way soon.
+With the continuing rollout of broadband from the likes of SIRO, eir and Virgin Media, it’s getting easier and cheaper than ever to access high-speed internet - so if you’re not able to avail of fast speeds just yet, hopefully, they’ll be coming your way soon.

-If you’re used to getting your phone, TV and broadband from the one provider, you might want to opt for a package like this again - combining all of the elements into one manageable bill can be convenient, and you will generally get the best discounts if you opt to do so, too.
+If you’re used to getting your phone, TV and broadband from one provider, you might want to opt for a package like this again - combining all of the elements into one manageable bill can be convenient, and you will generally get the best discounts if you opt to do so, too.

 Phone and Broadband Deals